 With the release of the Samsung Galaxy S10 line, the Samsung Galaxy Buds are another excellent pair of true wireless earbuds to accompany the popular flagship.
 Whether you’re a casual listener or a true wireless fanboy, the Galaxy Buds are an excellent choice with a few forgivable foibles.

-Editor’s note: this review was updated on April 8, 2019, to address connectivity issues.
+Editor’s note: this review was updated on June 6, 2019, to address competition.

 Who are the Samsung Galaxy Buds for?